 Is that a real respirator or fake face cover?
 Here’s how to find out.

 Since the pandemic began, hospitals have faced a shortage of personal protective equipment (PPE), especially real N95 masks.
-Respirator masks have been nearly impossible to find for people at high risk outside medical facilities, who are not given access to the supplies provided to doctors and nurses.
+Respirator masks were initially nearly impossible to find for people at high risk outside medical facilities, who are not given access to the supplies provided to doctors and nurses.

 So how do you tell if an N95 mask is real or counterfeit?
-And even more importantly, how can you test if the mask you have will actually protect you?
+How can you test if the mask you have will actually protect you?
+And where can you find N95 masks for sale that are verified as genuine?

 Why People Outside Hospitals Need N95 Masks

-Here at Pandemic Pal, our goal is to help people who are at high risk of life-threatening complications from COVID-19 but have been shut out from access to N95 masks.
+Here at Pandemic Pal, our goal is to help people who are at high risk of life-threatening complications from COVID-19 but were shut out from access to N95 masks early in the pandemic.
 This includes people with a disability or chronic illness who may need extra protection for essential outings like doctor’s appointments and grocery shopping.
 It also includes home health care workers such as personal care attendants, who are often hired privately or paid by Medicaid and do not have an agency or medical facility to provide them with PPE.
 These communities and others have no choice but to buy masks wherever they can find them, often at inflated prices.

-We help by automatically compiling a list of N95 masks for sale, allowing shoppers to compare prices and evaluate sellers rather than desperately buying the first masks they find.
-But we have no way of verifying if masks are genuine or effective — that’s up to you.
+We help by compiling a list of N95 masks for sale, allowing shoppers to compare prices and evaluate sellers rather than desperately buying the first masks they find.
 We hope this guide will provide you with the information you need to evaluate masks for sale and make an educated decision about your purchase.

 Signs Your N95 Mask Is Real